Articles related to argument

 When people create and critique arguments, it's helpful to understand what an argument is and is not.
 Sometimes an argument is seen as a verbal fight, but that ...

-Inductive Argument - Agnosticism / Atheism - About.com
+Inductive Argument - Atheism and Agnosticism from About.com

 Glossary of Religion and Philosophy - Inductive Argument.

-deductive argument - Agnosticism / Atheism - About.com
+deductive argument - Atheism and Agnosticism from About.com